SEPTEMBER 24, 2019

 Joy Capps – Volunteer Contributor

 Joy Capps is a homeschool bookworm residing in the mountains of western North Carolina.
-The only one who loves books more is her 15-year-old daughter.
+The only one who loves books more is her daughter.
 They both enjoy perusing old bookstores for treasures and sniffing books.
-Her son who is 17 has special needs, is the social butterfly of the family and has never met a stranger.
+Her son has special needs, is the social butterfly of the family and has never met a stranger.
 Although she is originally from South Dakota she now calls North Carolina her home and she and her family love exploring the great outdoors.
 Her family has been homeschooling since 2005.